The Potential of Multilayered Hierarchical Nonterrestrial Networks for 6G: A Comparative Analysis Among Networking Architectures: System Design

 We consider a downlink system model in which GEOs, LEOs, HAPs and terrestrial base stations form a 3D multi-hop network.
 Intermediate nodes adopt a fully cooperative amplify-and-forward (AF) relay protocol.
 Considering a communication system in which a GEO signal propagates through $N$ hops before arriving to its destination, the \gls{snr} $\gamma^{(n)}_{i,j}$, $i,j\in\{\text{G,\,L,\,H,\,E}\}$, experienced at the $n-$th hop between transmitter $i$ and receiver $j$, is computed as

-In Eq.~\eqref{eq:snr}, EIRP is the effective isotropic radiated power (which accounts for the antenna transmit power, the cable loss, and the transmit antenna gain~\cite{38821}), $G/T$ is the receive antenna-gain-to-noise-temperature, PL is the path loss, $\tau$ is the fading, $k$ is the Boltzmann constant, $B$ is the channel bandwidth, and NF is the noise figure.
+In Eq.~\eqref{eq:snr}, EIRP$_i$ is the effective isotropic radiated power (which accounts for the antenna transmit power, the cable loss, and the transmit antenna gain~\cite{38821}), $G_j/T$ is the receive antenna-gain-to-noise-temperature (which accounts for the receive antenna gain, the ambient/antenna temperature, and the noise figure), PL is the path loss, $\tau$ is the fading, $k$ is the Boltzmann constant, $B$ is the channel bandwidth, and NF is the noise figure.
 The end-to-end \gls{snr} for the complete AF system can then be expressed as